Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Crystal Springs Rhododendron Garden

-Vanessa M.: Crystal Springs Rhododendron Garden is great to explore as a family.
+Vanessa M. said: Crystal Springs Rhododendron Garden is great to explore as a family.
 The beautiful gardens, waterfalls, and natural wildlife are not to be missed.
 Paved and unpaved paths are available, and all main trails are wheelchair and stroller accessible.
 Restrooms are on site.

 Cost: $5 admission fee